wgDev222/editorCSV/README.md

 python3 main.py file.csv -o test.csv -a [file.csv | Header:test...] -r [header1 header2...] -n [file.csv | Name:NewName...] -l [int]
 ```

 ## -o Specifies output pathname, if its not passed then changes are made to source file.
-When working with many sheets in Excel file,
+When working with many sheets in Excel file, each one is saved in source file directory as sheet name

-each one is saved in source file directory as sheet name
+If you are using csv files as arguments first line must have headers, specified below.

 ## -a Adding new headers by file or inline